 - What value system, what attitudes are necessary for this?
 How does it fit with your vision and mission?
 Can sustainability offer a new meaning?

 - And the crucial question: How do you create the necessary readiness for change to anchor sustainability in the corporate culture?

 At the end, you will hold a concrete road map in your hand that shows you your way into the new world of sustainable finance.

 Road map and results of the corporate culture analysis reveal the framework and content of the multi-stage mindfulness-based transformation process.
 Culture change is an iterative process of changes in the context and the mindsets of those involved.

 We design, steer and moderate the personnel and organizational intervention processes for cultural development.
 Team development and personality development go hand in hand here.

-In our experience, culture transformations require changes in the attitudes and assumptions of managers and employees regarding
+In our experience, culture change requires shifts in the attitudes and assumptions of managers and employees regarding

 - the development of awareness and collective intelligence in decision making